LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 Welcome to season 2 of Mini Beginner's Crash Course to Elasticsearch and Kibana.

-In this series, we will be building a full stack app(Node.js & React) where users can search for earthquake data stored in Elasticsearch!
+In this series, we will be building a full stack app(Node.js & React) that enables users to search for earthquake data stored in Elasticsearch!

 ![image](https://media.giphy.com/media/MVcpZ83Nwb2iICeUTD/giphy.gif)